A Step by Step Guide to Hiring a Virtual Assistant for Your Ecommerce Business in 2019May 10, 2019 - Holly Cardew

 Avoid these applications, and focus on the applicants who have taken the time and consideration to create a unique message specifically to you.

 This attention to detail and a true drive to be the right candidate for your posting will shine through, as you will be working with an applicant who is truly motivated to join your team.

 In this example, you can see that the applicant clearly read the post, and applied with the necessary information.

 You can quickly delete any applicant who has not answered the quick question you put into the post.

 Quick tip: Much of the best talent will not be actively looking for a job because they are already working.
-You should also invite people to apply to your job.
+You should also invite people to apply for your job.

 5. Interview candidates to find the right team member